Graduating students of AZCPM will achieve the following competencies:

 V. PROFESSIONALISM

-- Exhibit the highest standards of competence, ethics, integrity, and accountability to patients.
-Place the patient’s interest above oneself.
+- Exhibit the highest standards of competence, ethics, integrity and accountability; and place the patient's interest above oneself.

 - Apply theories and principles that govern ethical decision-making to the practice of medicine and research.